Skip to content

 • Scroll down to the bottom of the page, select the master branch and click Deploy Branch

 • Build will start and information will scroll in the log window.
 Do not leave the page, do not interfere and wait for completion.
 It might take more than 10 minutes.
-Interrupting the process will lead to a broken site and you'll need to restart deployment.

 • Wait until the deploy process completes and click View (if nothing happens click Manage App then upper right Open App)